beet-software/dorm/docs/docs/apply/use-memory.md

 ## Understand the lifetime

 The records are lost when the process stops.
-The memory engine does not create tables, persist data to a file, or connect to an external service.
+The in-memory engine does not create tables, persist data to a file, or connect to an external service.
 Move to a server-backed engine when the application needs storage outside the process;
 the generated repository calls remain the same while the engine setup changes.

 ## Apply application access control

-The memory engine has no external authorization boundary.
+The in-memory engine has no external authorization boundary.
 Records live in the process that owns the engine, so access control must be applied by the application code that exposes or withholds the generated repository.

 ## Observe performance characteristics

-The memory engine keeps entity records in process memory.
+The in-memory engine keeps entity records in process memory.
 Reads materialize models and result lists from that state, while relationship paths create their join structures when they are read.
 No database round trip is involved and no dORM-owned result cache is exposed.